Flour is best kept in a cool, dry, dark place in a food quality container that allows the flour to breath. Air-tight containers should be avoided.

 Keeping the pantry dust free and food properly protected in containers is the basic step.
 Moth and other pests will lay their larvae in corners

 of shelving and in flour dust.
 The use of dried bay leaves around certain products can also be a helpful deterrent to pests.
 Ensuring the pantry light is turned

 off each night will reduce the attraction of moth to the area.

 The use of sprays to control moth in food areas is not recommended and can be harmful to both products and consumers of those food-stuffs.
 The

 use of sprays is also limited in effectiveness as it mainly kills pests you can see.
-By then it is generally too late as the moth have already mated, laid larvae which
+By then it is generally too late as the moth have already mated, laid eggs, which

 will provide re-infestation in a number of days.

-Placing products into the freezer for two days will kill any larvae present and eliminate a great deal of the problem.
+Placing products into the freezer for two days will kill any live moth, eggs and larvae present and eliminate a great deal of the problem.
 Routinely placing newly bought product

 in the freezer before storage in the pantry is extremely effective and well worth allocating some freezer space for that use.